-All articles submitted to Amphora undergo a peer-review process that accords with the standard prescribed by the Department of Industry.
-The journal will be made available online through the Amphora website and EBSCOhost, meaning that successful articles can be easily found by other scholars.
+All articles submitted to Amphora undergo a double-blind peer-review process that accords with the standard prescribed by the Department of Industry.
+The journal will be made available online through website and EBSCOhost, meaning that successful articles can be easily found by other scholars.

 Call for Papers